mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/tableau-cloud-connector.md

 ## Prerequisites
 - You must be the **search admin** for your organization's Microsoft 365 tenant.
-- **Configure Connected Apps with Direct Trust in Tableau**: To connect to Tableau Cloud and allow the Tableau Cloud Microsoft Graph connector to update sheets regularly, you need to configure and enable the Connected Apps with Direct Trust of your Tableau Site with the credentials to access sheets.
-Tableau connected apps enable a seamless and secure authentication experience by facilitating an explicit trust relationship between your Tableau Cloud site and external applications.
+- **Configure Connected Apps with Direct Trust in Tableau**: To connect to Tableau Cloud and enable the Tableau Cloud Microsoft Graph connector to sync sheets regularly, you need to configure and enable Connected Apps with Direct Trust on your Tableau site, using credentials that can access the sheets.
+Tableau Connected Apps provide a seamless and secure authentication experience by establishing an explicit trust relationship between your Tableau Cloud site and external applications.
 Find more details [here](https://help.tableau.com/current/online/en-us/connected_apps_direct.htm?_gl=1*9bs6y1*_ga*MTk1OTAyNzg0MS4xNzIxMTIwMzA4*_ga_8YLN0SNXVS*MTczNTE5MzU5OS4zNC4xLjE3MzUyMDA1ODEuMC4wLjA.).

 ## Get started